-For many, volunteering in high school is mandatory for graduation.
-Though some students look at volunteering as a chore, there are countless benefits of volunteering in high school.
+For many students, volunteering work is mandatory for high school graduation.
+Though some students look at volunteering as a chore, many benefits add to your college application resume.

+Tailoring your volunteer experience to align with your passion can enhance specific aspects of your college resume.
+For instance, aspiring veterinarians may choose to volunteer at an animal shelter to bolster their credentials.
 Discover the value of volunteering and the different volunteer opportunities you have as a high school student!

 More often than not, high school students are told to pursue their passions.
 As you juggle studies, extracurriculars, and other responsibilities, it can be challenging to find downtime to pursue your hobbies and passions.
 That said, why not do what you love while clocking in volunteer hours?